amrez-p/ReadME.md/README.md

 - 📫 How to reach me **amrezb2c@gmail.com**

-- 💻 Working as freelancer
+- 💻 Working as a freelancer

 - ⚡ Fun fact **I'm also an Artist**